Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 TestTuple[1] will be 9

-# record
+# Record
-a record is one row of fields in a database<br>
+a Record is one row of fields in a database<br>
 each field is a different type of value

 you can access each specific field of the record by this format: <br>